gokulan2/PRODIGY_CS_04-/README.md

-Simple Keylogger
+Keylogger by Kalmux

-Create a basic keylogger program that records and logs keystrokes.
-Focus on logging the keys pressed and saving them to a file.
-(Note: Ethical considerations and permissions are crucial for projects involving keyloggers.)

-Here's a basic keylogger program in Python.
-This program uses the pynput library to monitor keystrokes and save them to a log file.
-First, make sure you have the pynput library installed.
-You can install it using pip.You can do this by running the following command in your terminal of VS Code:
+Overview
+This is a simple Python keylogger that records keystrokes into a log file.
+The keylogger captures each key pressed on the keyboard and writes it to a file named keylog.txt.
+This tool is intended for educational purposes only and should not be used for any malicious activities.

+Features
+Logs Keystrokes: Records all keys pressed on the keyboard.
+Handles Special Keys: Spaces, Enter, and other special keys are handled appropriately for better readability in the log file.
+Timestamps: Logs the start time of the keylogging session.
+Error Handling: Captures and prints any exceptions that occur during file writing.
+Requirements

+Python 3.x
+pynput library

+Installation
+Install dependencies:

+You need to have pynput installed.
+You can install it via pip:

-'pip install pynput'
+pip install pynput
+Usage
+Run the keylogger:

+Simply execute the Python script:

+python keylogger.py
+Stop the keylogger:

+To stop the keylogger, press Ctrl + C in the terminal where the script is running.

+View logs:

-After installing the library, you can run the code.
-It will start recording your keystrokes and saving them to a file named 'keylog.txt' in the same directory as your Python script.
+The keystrokes will be recorded in a file named keylog.txt located in the same directory as the script.
+You can open this file to view the logged keystrokes.

-This program first defines the on_key_press function, which is called whenever a key is pressed.
-The function gets the current timestamp and writes it to a log file along with the key that was pressed.
-The main function prints a message to the console indicating that the user can stop logging by pressing Ctrl+C. It then creates a listener using the keyboard.Listener class and passes the on_key_press function as the on_press parameter.
-This causes the on_key_press function to be called whenever a key is pressed.
-Finally, the listener is started using the join method.

-Note that this program logs all keystrokes, including special keys like Ctrl, Alt, and Shift.
-It also logs keys that are pressed while the keylogger is running, so it may log unexpected keys if the user interacts with the console while the keylogger is running.

-Additionally, it's important to note that creating and using keyloggers can be illegal in some jurisdictions and can be considered a violation of privacy.
-This code is intended for educational purposes only.
+Code Explanation
+write_log(data): Writes the captured keystrokes to keylog.txt. keylog(key): Processes each key press, formatting special keys like Space and Enter, then logs the key. listen(): Initializes the keylogger, starts recording keystrokes, and logs the start time of the session.